Uniform Integrability of the OLS Estimators, and the Convergence of their Moments: On the rate of convergence

-We note that \citeapos{Bahr1965} results are obtained using the properties of the Fourier-Stieltjes transform \citep[see][Lemmas~1--3]{Bahr1965} of a function.
+Initially, we note that \citeapos{Bahr1965} results are obtained using the properties of the Fourier-Stieltjes transform \citep[see][Lemmas~1--3]{Bahr1965} of a function.
 These results apply to both integer type powers $k$, even and odd \citep[see][Theorem~1]{Bahr1965}, of the standardized average.
 This method of proof allows one to obtain only the weaker result, that is, the root $n$ rate of convergence.
+A relevant to moment convergence in CLT work is presented by \citet{Brown1970}.
 We use a combinatorial method of proof to first obtain exact expressions of the moments of the standardized average.
 Then, based on these expressions, further combinatorial arguments allow one to study the rate of convergence of moments separately for even and odd powers $k$.
-This is done because it is unclear how the \citeauthor{Bahr1965}'s method can be modified to apply, even if exact expressions of the even and odd moments are know.
+This is done because it is unclear how the \citeauthor{Bahr1965}'s method can be modified to apply, even if exact expressions of the even and odd moments are known.